ovh/docs/pages/web_cloud/web_hosting/cms-update-password-admin/guide.en-gb.md

 > [!tabs]
 > WordPress
 >>
->> To change your WordPress admin password via the “Forgotten your password” option, follow the steps in the “[Through the automatic emailer](https://wordpress.org/documentation/article/reset-your-password/#through-the-automatic-emailer)” section of the official WordPress documentation.
+>> To change your WordPress admin password via the "Forgotten your password" option, follow the steps from the "[Through the automatic emailer](https://wordpress.org/documentation/article/reset-your-password/#through-the-automatic-emailer)" section of the official WordPress documentation.
 >>
 > PrestaShop
 >>
->> Access your website’s PrestaShop login interface (e.g. `https://your-domain.com/admin/`), then click “Forgotten your password” to receive an email prompting you to reset your password.
+>> Access your website’s PrestaShop login interface (e.g. `https://your-domain.com/admin/`), then click "Forgotten your password" to receive an email prompting you to reset your password.
 >>
 > Joomla!
 >>
->> To change your Joomla! admin password via the “Forgotten your password” option, follow the steps in the “[Frontend](https://docs.joomla.org/Resetting_a_user_password/en)” section of the official Joomla! documentation.
+>> To change your Joomla! admin password via the "Forgotten your password" option, follow the steps from the "[Frontend](https://docs.joomla.org/Resetting_a_user_password/en)" section of the official Joomla! documentation.
 >>
 > Drupal
 >>
->> To change your Drupal admin password via the “Forgotten your password” option, follow these steps:
+>> To change your Drupal admin password via the "Forgotten your password" option, follow these steps:
 >>
 >> - Access the admin login interface.
->> - Click on the “Request a new password” link.
+>> - Click on the "Request a new password" link.
 >> - In the dialog box that appears, enter either the username or the email address associated with the administrator account.
->> - Click “Send new password” or “Email new password”.
+>> - Click "Send new password" or "Email new password".
 >> - Open the email you have received and click on the link provided.
 >> - Enter your new password and confirm.
 >> - Go back to the Drupal login page and log in with the new password you have just set.